 - 90% of level 3 MAPPA cases to be reviewed no less than once every six weeks.
-In the year 2018-19 Glasgow achieved 100%.
-Glasgow will continue to aim for 100% in the coming year. - 85% of MAPPA level 2 cases reviewed no less than once every 12 weeks; Glasgow achieved 100%. - Disclosure to be considered and the decision to be recorded in the minutes at 100% of level 2 and 3 MAPPA meetings; Glasgow achieved 100%. - An initial Level 2 meeting must be held within 20 days of referral from community; Glasgow achieved 100%. - Level 2 meeting must be held prior to release from prison.
+In the year 2019-20 Glasgow achieved 96%.
+There was one Level 3 Meeting which was held a week late due to the Chairs availability. - 85% of MAPPA level 2 cases reviewed no less than once every 12 weeks; Glasgow achieved 96%.
+There were two meetings which were outwith the 12 weeke timeframe.
+This was due to administrative issues. - Disclosure to be considered and the decision to be recorded in the minutes at 100% of level 2 and 3 MAPPA meetings; Glasgow achieved 100% - An initial Level 2 meeting must be held within 20 days of referral from community; Glasgow achieved 100%. - Level 2 meeting must be held prior to release from prison.
 Glasgow achieved 97%.
-Two Level 2 meetings were held post release.
-In both instances this was due to an individual being unexpectedly released from custody. - Level 3 MAPPA must be held within 5 working days of referral.
-There were no MAPPA level 3 referrals from the community over the past vear. - All minutes of levels 2 and 3 meetings should be produced within 5 working days and returned, signed off by the Chair within 5 working days.
+One Level 2 meeting was held post release.
+This was due to an individual being unexpectedly released from custody. - Level 3 MAPPA must be held within 5 working days of referral.
+There were no MAPPA level 3 referrals from the community over the past year. - All minutes of levels 2 and 3 meetings should be produced within 5 working days and returned, signed off by the Chair within 5 working days.
 Glasgow achieved 96%.
 There were four instances of minutes not being signed off by the chair within 5 working days.
 This was due in the main to chair's annual leave.